strangerstudios/pmpro-div-levels/README.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. That's it.
 No settings.

 == Changelog ==
 = .3 =
-* Now checking which levels to display instead of displaying all levels.
+* BUG FIX/ENHANCEMENT: Now checking which levels to display instead of displaying all levels.
+* BUG FIX/ENHANCEMENT: Now respecting the levels order set by the Settings > Membership Levels admin page.

 = .2 =
-* Added meta links to plugins page.
-* Fixed _e() use in some cases.
+* BUG FIX: Fixed _e() use in some cases.
-* Now showing "renew" to members with non-recurring levels with an end date instead of "your level".
+* ENHANCEMENT: Now showing "renew" to members with non-recurring levels with an end date instead of "your level".
+* ENHANCEMENT: Added meta links to plugins page.

 = .1 =
 * Initial release